jungcom/Upool/README.md

 - [ ] Users can receive and give ratings to others
 - [ ] The chat shows the information about the driver's ride
-- [ ] Users can kick or message the passenger in the My Rides View Controller
+- [O] Users can kick or message the passenger in the My Rides View Controller
 - [ ] Users receive push notifications when they are kicked from a ride or when the driver deletes their ride

 ## Video Walkthrough/ScreenShots